-I offer remote mixing and mastering services, as well as recording and playing.
+I offer remote mixing services, as well as recording and playing.
 My recording set-up is mobile, although I feel just as comfortable in a professional studio.
 I have played guitar and trumpet in a variety of bands, from ska to soul, and I like to spend my free time pursuing my own writing and musical projects.

 My audio journey began when I first got my hands on my dad’s Led Zeppelin greatest hits CD; nothing was the same after that!
 I quickly developed a passion for playing the guitar, which soon led to an obsession with recording.

 As a student of Music Production at McNally Smith College of Music, I learned the finer points of music theory and studio technology, from using analog mixing consoles to proper digital file management.
 My taste in music began to expand rapidly, and I'm happy to say that it is still expanding today.

 After my time at McNally Smith, I began an internship at Pearl Recording Studio in Minneapolis.
 As an intern I was able to be a part of projects by a wide range of talented artists including Gaelynn Lea, Purple Funk Metropolis, and Why Not.
 This exposure to diverse artists and workflows continues to have a valuable influence on my process with artists of all types.